StanfordVL/pair-website/people/index.md

             </a>
             <h3><a href="https://www.linkedin.com/in/jiayu-lily-li/" target="_blank">Lily Li</a></h3>
             <p class="person-title">Senior, Homestead High School</p>
-            <p class="person-bio">Lily is a member of PAC, her interests are deep learning, robotics, and computer vision with applications to neuroprosthetics.</p>
+            <p class="person-bio">Lily is a member of PAIR, her interests are deep learning, robotics, and computer vision with applications to neuroprosthetics.</p>
         </div>
     </div>
 </div>